nasatome/mcp-zettelkasten-notes-mem0/README.md

 ## 📝 License

-MIT License - see LICENSE file for details.
+Apache 2 License - see LICENSE file for details.